kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 In this proposal, we build on {{!RFC9180}}.
 This standard currently only covers Diffie-Hellman based KEMs, but the first post-quantum algorithms have already been put forward {{?I-D.westerbaan-cfrg-hpke-xyber768d00}}.
-This proposal uses ML-KEM [FIPS203] {{?I-D.cfrg-schwabe-kyber}}, the first selected algorithm for key exchange in the NIST post-quantum standardization project [NISTPQC]. {{!I-D.lamps-kyber}} describes how ML-KEM keys can be encoded in X.509 certificates.
+This proposal uses ML-KEM [FIPS203] {{?I-D.cfrg-schwabe-kyber}}, the first selected algorithm for key exchange in the NIST post-quantum standardization project [NISTPQC].
+{{!I-D.ietf-lamps-kyber-certificates}} describes how ML-KEM keys can be encoded in X.509 certificates.

 ## Revision history